veit/jupyter-tutorial/docs/productive/packaging/distribution.rst

 .. code-block:: console

+    $ pipenv install build
+    $ cd /path/to/your/distribution_package
     $ rm -rf build dist
-    $ pipenv run python3 -m pep517.build .
+    $ pipenv run python3 -m build .

-The first line ensures that a clean build is produced with no artifacts from previous builds.
+The third line ensures that a clean build is produced with no artifacts from previous builds.
 The second line builds an ``sdist`` archive under Linux/Mac as a zipped tar file (``.tar.gz``) and under Windows a ZIP file as well as an ``bdist_wheel`` archive ``.whl`` in the ``dist`` directory.

-So this command should produce the following two files:
+This command should create the following two files for our distribution package:

 .. code-block:: console

-    $ tree dist/
     dist/
-    ├── example-0.0.1-py3-none-any.whl
-    └── example-0.0.1.tar.gz
+      dataprep-0.1.0-py3-none-any.whl
+      dataprep-0.1.0.tar.gz

 ``py3``
     Python version that the package was built with